g-r-a-n-t/haskell-playground/linear-algebra/README.md

 # Grant's Linear Algebra Library

-Linear algebra is useful for alot of things and I never really took the time to learn it, so I'm making my own library.
+Linear algebra is useful for many things, so I'm making a library to better my understanding of it.

 ## Supported operations
 ### Vectors
 - addition
+- subtraction
 - dot product
 - scaling

 ### Matrices
 - determinant
+- mirroring